dutc/battlegame/README.md

 you win!
 ```

-PLAYING AUTOMATICALLY against `battleserver.py`
+PLAYING AUTOMATICALLY AGAINST `battleserver.py`
 ===============================================

-NOTE: you have to decide how `battleserver.py` and `battleplayer.py` will interact!
+How `battleserver.py` and `battleplayer.py` will interact, and what the

-NOTE: you have to decide what the output looks like!
+output looks like, are up to you!
+Let your creativity run wild!

-NOTE: you must track how many moves it takes for your bot to win!
+The one hard requirement is: You must track how many moves it takes for your
+bot to win!
 Try to write the smartest bot possible!

 e.g.,
 ```